Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 ## Sharing Notifications

-Remember that Diaspora uses an [[Diaspora's federation protocol#Asymmetric Sharing|asymmetric model]] of sharing.
+Remember that Diaspora uses an [[asymmetric model|Diaspora's federation protocol#Asymmetric Sharing]] of sharing.
 That is, Alice can choose to start sharing with Bob, and Bob need not approve this action, and Bob need not reciprocate.
 However, Bob's pod SHOULD NOT show Alice's original posts in the main location unless Bob is also sharing with Alice.
 Alice's responses to Bob's posts SHOULD be shown with the rest of the responses.
 However, since Bob, in this scenario, is not sharing with Alice, Alice will only be able to respond to Bob's _public_ posts.
 If Bob is sharing with Diego, and Diego is sharing with Bob, and Diego is also sharing with Alice, then Alice will see Diego's posts and be able to respond to them.
 Bob should see Alice's responses to Diego's posts with the rest of the responses.

 The above is just a little refresher on the asymmetric semantics of Diaspora's sharing model.
 But this section deals with the actual messages that are sent over the wire.